keboola/connection-docs/components/extractors/other/telemetry-data/telemetry-data.md

 ### kbc_job
-This table lists Keboola [jobs](/management/jobs/) (e.g., an extractor job or a transformation).
+This table lists Keboola [jobs](/management/jobs/) (e.g., a connector job or a transformation).

 | **Column** | **Description** | **Example** |
 |---|---|---|